 - Use closed screw-eyes and wire to securely attach pictures and mirrors to the walls.

-- Attach computers and small appliances to desks, tables or counter tops.
+- Attach computers and small appliances to desks, tables or countertops.

 The Structure of the House

+If you live in an area with a known risk of earthquakes, you may want to take some additional external precautions.
+Ensuring the structure of your home is reinforced and strong enough to withstand an earthquake.
 If the structural elements of your home need reinforcing, you can consider investing in some of the most important and common retrofits: